DingXiaoH/RepVGG/README.md

                                          std=[0.229, 0.224, 0.225])
             ])
 ```
-The multi-processing training script in this repo is based on the [official PyTorch example](https://github.com/pytorch/examples/blob/master/imagenet/main.py) for the better readability.
+The multi-processing training script in this repo is based on the [official PyTorch example](https://github.com/pytorch/examples/blob/master/imagenet/main.py) for the simplicity and better readability.
 The modifications include the model-building part, cosine learning rate scheduler, and the SGD optimizer that uses no weight decay on some parameters.
 You may find these code segments useful for your training code.
-This training script has not been tested because I don't have raw ImageNet training data.
-I would really appreciate it if you share with me your re-implementation results with this script.
+We tested this training script with RepVGG-A0 and the final accuracy was 72.36%.
+I would really appreciate it if you share with me your re-implementation results with other models.
 For example,
 ```
 python train.py -a RepVGG-A0 --dist-url 'tcp://127.0.0.1:23333' --dist-backend 'nccl' --multiprocessing-distributed --world-size 1 --rank 0 [imagenet-folder with train and val folders]
 ```